SkillsFundingAgency/dfc-devops/ArmTemplates/app-gateway.md

 Name of secret in key vault containing the SSL certificate.
 Will only add SSL options if keyVaultName, keyVaultSecretName and userAssignedIdentityName are supplied.

-userAssignedIdentityName: (optional) string
+userAssignedIdentityName: (required) string

 Name of assigned identity with secret read access to the key vault.
-Will only add SSL options if keyVaultName, keyVaultSecretName and userAssignedIdentityName are supplied.
+Because the app gateway is created under this identity it is required even if keyVaultName, keyVaultSecretName and userAssignedIdentityName are not supplied.

 This can be created in ARM with a Microsoft.ManagedIdentity/userAssignedIdentities resource.
 An example